lcanoi/my-webpage/content/en/project/optimized-parking-simulation/index.md

 title: Optimized Parking Simulation
 subtitle: ""
 date: 2021-09-01T03:57:45.024Z
-summary: Simulation of multiagents with a system to improve the waiting time of cars when looking for a parking space in a plaza.
+summary: Simulation of multiagents with an intelligent system to improve the waiting time of cars when looking for a parking space in a plaza.
 Made in Unity
 draft: false
 featured: false
 tags: